mdespuits/dotify/README.md

     $ dotify help
     Tasks:
-      dotify edit [FILE]          # Edit a dotify file dotify help [TASK]          # Describe available tasks or one specific task dotify install              # Install files from your home directory into Dotify dotify link [[FILENAME]]    # Link up one or all of your dotfiles (FILENAME is optional) dotify list                 # List the installed dotfiles dotify save                 # Save Dotify files and push to Github. dotify setup                # Setup your system for Dotify to manage your dotfiles dotify unlink [[FILENAME]]  # Unlink one or all of your dotfiles (FILENAME is optional) dotify version              # Check your Dotify version
+      dotify edit [FILE]               # Edit a dotify file dotify github [USERNAME]/[REPO]  # Install the dotfiles from a Github repo into Dotify.
+(Backs up any files that would be overwritten) dotify help [TASK]               # Describe available tasks or one specific task dotify install                   # Install files from your home directory into Dotify dotify link [[FILENAME]]         # Link up one or all of your dotfiles (FILENAME is optional) dotify list                      # List the installed dotfiles dotify save                      # Save Dotify files and push to Github. dotify setup                     # Setup your system for Dotify to manage your dotfiles dotify unlink [[FILENAME]]       # Unlink one or all of your dotfiles (FILENAME is optional) dotify version                   # Check your Dotify version

 ## Contributing